-These committee lists represent the membership at the time the Technical Committee and Standards Subcommittee were balloted on the final text of this edition.
+These committee lists represent the membership at the time the Standards Working Group, Standards Technical Committee, and Standards Subcommittee were balloted on the final text of this edition.
 Since that time, changes in the membership may have occurred.
-Membership on these committees shall not in and of itself constitute an endorsement by the committee members, employers of AHRI, or any document developed by the committee on which the member serves.
+Membership on these committees shall not in and of itself constitute an endorsement by the committee members or their employers of any document developed by the committee on which the member serves.